Cable burning is a crime.

 If you see someone burning cable you can report this to us using the form below.

-We investigate reports against people responsible for cable burning, so long as we can identify and locate the person responsible.
+We investigate reports against people responsible for cable burning.
+This is as long as we can identify and locate the person responsible.

 Penalties

-People carrying out this activity may also commit further offences associated with this activity, which may result in one or more of the following forms of enforcement action –
+People carrying out this activity may also commit more offences associated with this activity.
+This result in one or more of the following forms of enforcement action –

-- prosecution and an unlimited fine, imprisonment for up to two years, or both
+• prosecution and an unlimited fine, imprisonment, or both

 How to pay a fixed penalty